captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-They all call me that and I’ve given up objecting...
+They all call me that and I’ve given up objecting…

 ---